 Pathologic oral malodor also can originate from non-oral causes, which include diabetic ketosis and acidosis; uremia; erratic bowel movement and regurgitations; hepatic and renal failure; and certain types of cancer, such as leukemia.
 Although select patients with a history of gastrointestinal diseases have experienced oral malodor, it has not been determined whether gastrointestinal diseases actually cause oral malodor.
 Furthermore, a few deviant physiologic processes, such as enzymatic and transport abnormalities (eg, trimethylaminuria), also may initiate oral malodor.

 Saliva plays a central role in the formation of oral malodor.
 One of the functions of saliva is to purge any remaining food debris from the oral cavity.
 Periodontal pockets can cause food debris to accumulate and the rate of foul-odor production to increase.2 Some medications may cause xerostomia and result in oral malodor, especially those with anticholinergic activity.
-Such medications include antihistamines (eg, astemizole, brompheniramine), tricyclic antidepressants (eg, amitriptyline, desipramine), diuretics (eg, chlorothiazide, furosemide), antihypertensives (eg, captopril, clonidine), and analgesics (eg, codeine, meperidine) ( and ).3 Sympatholytics also can cause xerostomia.
+Such medications include antihistamines (eg, astemizole, brompheniramine), tricyclic antidepressants (eg, amitriptyline, desipramine), diuretics (eg, chlorothiazide, furosemide), antihypertensives (eg, captopril, clonidine), and analgesics (eg, codeine, meperidine) (Table 1A and Table 1B).3 Sympatholytics also can cause xerostomia.
 They include α-blockers (eg, terazosin), α-2 agonists (eg, clonidine), and ß-blockers (eg, metoprolol).4 Oxazepam, which is a muscle relaxant and sedative, has side effects that include xerostomia; however, this is temporary.5

 By studying incubated saliva, researchers can help determine how oral malodor and other oral developments are formed through the interaction of microbial flora in the mouth.
 Whole saliva is centrifuged and incubated in an aerobic environment.
 The incubation gives rise to a salivary sediment malodor system that represents the formation of oral malodor.6